 New venture creation

-For-profit or non-for-profit social venture
+For-profit or non-profit social ventures

-New business development or Research and Design sectors
+New business development or research and design sectors

 Small or family businesses